Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Abstract

 \section{Abstract}

 \hbox{\vrule height .2pt width 39.14pc}

 8.5pt

-\textbf{Abstract:} This paper investigates the forecasting performance of Echo State Networks (ESNs) for univariate time series forecasting using a subset of the M4 Forecasting Competition dataset.
-Focusing on monthly and quarterly time series with at most 20 years of historical data, we evaluate whether a fully automatic, purely feedback-driven ESN can serve as a competitive alternative to widely used statistical forecasting methods.
-The study adopts a rigorous two-stage evaluation approach: a \emph{Parameter} dataset is used to conduct an extensive hyperparameter sweep covering leakage rate, spectral radius, reservoir size, and information criteria for regularization, resulting in over four million ESN model fits; a disjoint \emph{Forecast} dataset is then used for out-of-sample accuracy assessment.
-Forecast accuracy is measured using MASE and sMAPE and benchmarked against simple benchmarks like drift and seasonal naive and statistical models like ARIMA, ETS, and TBATS.
-The hyperparameter analysis reveals consistent and interpretable patterns, with monthly series favoring moderately persistent reservoirs and quarterly series favoring more contractive dynamics.
-Across both frequencies, high leakage rates are preferred, while optimal spectral radii and reservoir sizes vary with temporal resolution.
-In the out-of-sample evaluation, the ESN performs on par with ARIMA and TBATS for monthly data and achieves the lowest mean MASE for quarterly data, while requiring lower computational cost than the more complex statistical models.
-Overall, the results demonstrate that ESNs offer a compelling balance between predictive accuracy, robustness, and computational efficiency, positioning them as a practical option for automated time series forecasting.
+\textbf{Abstract:} This paper investigates the performance of Echo State Networks (ESNs) for univariate forecasting of monthly and quarterly time series from the M4 Forecasting Competition dataset.
+We evaluate whether a simple first-order autoregressive ESN can serve as a competitive alternative to widely used forecasting methods.
+The study uses a two-stage design: a \emph{Parameter} dataset is used to analyze ESN model configurations over leakage rate, spectral radius, reservoir size, and regularization selection, while a disjoint \emph{Forecast} dataset is reserved for out-of-sample benchmarking.
+Forecast accuracy is measured using mean absolute scaled error (MASE) and symmetric mean absolute percentage error (sMAPE) and compared with simple benchmarks and statistical models including autoregressive integrated moving average (ARIMA), exponential smoothing state space (ETS), the Theta method, and TBATS.
+The model-configuration analysis reveals frequency-specific patterns: monthly series tend to favor moderately persistent reservoirs, whereas quarterly series favor more contractive dynamics; across both frequencies, high leakage rates are generally preferred.
+In the final benchmark, the ESN performs on par with ARIMA and TBATS for monthly data and achieves the lowest mean MASE for quarterly data, although it is not uniformly best across all metrics.
+Overall, the results indicate that a simple autoregressive ESN can provide competitive forecast accuracy on the considered filtered M4 subsets, particularly under MASE, while requiring low training and forecasting time once the ESN configuration has been fixed.